SaiManojKumarJakkani/Java_assignment_1/README.md

 if 'add' is given as an input, then it will ask for Enter Country Name and then Enter Temperature in Celsius.
 Provide those input and changes will be saved in the input file

+if 'edit' is given as an input, then it will first display all the rows of the file along with their Row numbers.
+Then it asks for the row number which you want to edit.
+After providing that input it asks for  "Which one would you like to edit:
+ 1:country
+ 2:temperature?: ".
+Then please provide the appropriate option number.
+Then provide the corresponding input.
+Then the changes will be saved in the input file

+if 'add' is given as an input, It will first display all the rows of the file along with their Row numbers.
+Then it asks for the row number which you want to delete.
+Then provide that number to delete that row and the changes will be saved in the input file